reallygoodcompany/reallygoodproject/index.md

 By contrast, the Really Good Forum (RGF) is meant to be, as the name suggests, the home of argumentation: a place of self-discovery, rhetorical persuasion, and dialectic inquiry.
-It a place where curious discussion of ideas, rooted in individual sensibilities of value, take place.
+It is to provide meeting places both private and public, whereby curious discussion and debate of ideas, rooted in individual sensibilities of value, takes form.

-And yet, the object of RGF is not prevailing- not in the slightest.
-Rather, it is intended to promote the understanding of the self and of others- to help mold one's own individual notions of value, worth and meaning, and to instill a sense of respect for those of others.
-The community exhortation: to abhor the absolute, making no statements of fact, but instead, endeavoring that all conversation should reflect our limited reference frames.
+And yet, the object of RGF is not prevailing in one's own point- not in the slightest.
+Rather, it is intended to promote understanding, both of the self, and of others- to help mold one's own individual notions of value, worth and meaning, and to instill a sense of respect alternative perspectives.
+The community exhortation: to abhor the absolute, making no statements of fact, but instead, endeavoring that any and all conversation should reflect the fact of our limited reference frames.